-Convener: Dr J P Shock
+Convener: Dr J P Shock / Dr T Janelidze-Gray

-Course entry requirements: A pass in NSC Mathematics with at least 70%.
+Course entry requirements: At least 70% in NSC Mathematics.
 Students registered for this course will be assessed in week 5; if it is judged that they are not coping with the level and pace of the course, and would benefit from an opportunity to strengthen foundational concepts and learn new material at a slower pace, they will be required to transfer to MAM1005H from week 7.

 The aim of this course is to introduce students to the fundamental ideas in calculus, linear algebra and related topics.
-It includes differential and integral calculus of functions of one variable. differential equations, partial derivatives, vector geometry, matrix algebra, complex numbers, Taylor polynomials.
+It includes differential and integral calculus of functions of one variable, differential equations, partial derivatives, vector geometry, matrix algebra, complex numbers, Taylor polynomials.
 This course is necessary for entry into second year mathematics.

-Lecture times: Five lectures per week.
-Monday - Friday.
-1st or 3rd period.
+Lecture times: Five lectures per week, Monday - Friday, 1st or 3rd period.